ziyint/Info_repo/README.md

 For my project, I will analyze `data.txt` in `raw_data` folder.

-briefly introduction of project structrue:
+Briefly introduction of project structrue:
   * `raw_data` folder contains all of raw data.
   * `R` folder contains R codes.
   * `process_data` folder will contain all of processed data.